+Torch Collision

-Torch Collision The Torch collision input is used on torch systems with "break away" style mounts.
+The Torch collision input is used on torch systems with "break away" style mounts.
 In the event that a torch should make contact with the plate or any obstacle which causes the break away mount to release, an input for the mount would be tied back to the control indicating a torch collision has occurred.
-The operator will then be forced to the Pause Screen.
-While the input is active, the Cut output will be turned off and manual motion will be enabled allowing the operator to raise, lower and move the torch position to clear the fault.
-Note: Position information, motion command and I/O points are maintained allowing the operator to return to the cut path and resume cutting.
+The operator will then be forced to the Pause screen.
+While the input is active, the Cut output will be turned off and manual motion will be enabled, allowing the operator to raise, lower and move the torch position to clear the fault.
+Note: Position information, motion command and I/O points are maintained, allowing the operator to return to the cut path and resume cutting.
+This feature uses the Fast Stop Deceleration rate.
+Manual raise inputs may be used.